DevBruno13/Anthony-frontDev/README.md

 - 👋 Hi, I’m @Anthony-frontDev
 - 👀 I’m interested in Backend Development and Web Development
-- 📚 I've already learned HTML, CSS and JavaScript, and I keep on improving my skills with them
+- 📚 I've already learned HTML, CSS and JavaScript, and I keep improving my skills at them
-- 👨‍💻 I'm studying PHP, MySql and React
+- 👨‍💻 I'm studying PHP, MySql and Node.js

 <!---
 Anthony-frontDev/Anthony-frontDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.